 Two-day practical course with interactive workshops: Registration of Animal Feed Additives in the EU

-Pen & Tec Consulting, together with Management Forum, will deliver a practical course on the dossier submission process for the approval of feed additives in the EU, which will take place in London on 5-6 June 2019 at Holiday Inn London – Kensington Forum.
+Pen & Tec Consulting, together with Management Forum, will deliver a practical course on the dossier submission process for the approval of feed additives in the EU, which will take place in London on 5-6 June 2019 at Rembrandt hotel, London, UK.

 Participants will gain an understanding of the requirements and necessary steps to obtain a marketing authorisation and will also learn how to avoid delays and speed up time to market.
 Presentations will cover the regulatory framework and data required to establish the characterisation, quality, safety and efficacy of the different types of feed additives.